Nature and Trees in Basel

 Renaissance

-The city grew bigger and bigger in the sixteenth and seventeenth centuries.
+The city grew significantly in the sixteenth and seventeenth centuries.
 Citizens created Italian Renaissance gardens, and they built the first country houses and summer residences.
-In this period, the tree also emerged as a means of urban development.
+During this period, the tree also emerged as a key element in urban development.

 Baroque and Rococo

-From the middle of the 18th century, the Baroque estates (e.g. Villa Merian and Wenkenhof) outside the city mark the heyday of Basel’s architectural culture.
+From the mid-18th century, the Baroque estates (e.g., Villa Merian and Wenkenhof) outside the city mark the heyday of Basel’s architectural culture.
 They express a new style of architecture, nature and gardens in Baroque, Rococo and English landscape styles.

 Romanticism

-Inspired by the Enlightenment, Jean-Jacques Rousseau and the French Revolution, a new relationship between the city and nature emerged towards the end of the 18th and 19th centuries.
+Inspired by the Enlightenment and the French Revolution, a new relationship between the city and nature emerged towards the end of the 18th and 19th centuries.

-The residential and garden culture in the late 18th and 19th centuries is characterised by the import of exotic trees and galleries.
+The residential and garden culture in the late 18th and 19th centuries is characterised by the import of exotic trees and the construction of galleries.

 It is a mixture of Baroque, Rococo, the English Garden, Romanticism and Chinese and Japanese influences in stately private gardens.
-At the same time, hygiene problems of the ever faster-growing city caused the creation of green areas.
+At the same time, hygiene problems in the ever-faster-growing city led to the creation of green areas.

 The garden city